 My companions as botanists had a secondary goal beyond enjoying the fruit in the shade of the forest.
 They plan to grow trees from the seed for their own backyards and to share through a native wild plant nursery.
 We tasted and collected many fruits to find the most choice potential seeds.

 I gathered them gently in a basket hoping to avoid bruising the highly delicate fruit.
 Along the Way, I found some very large and abundant Spicebush berries.

-and some Jewelweed seeds that have a taste very similar to walnut.
+and then some Jewelweed seeds that have a taste very similar to walnut.

-To do so, I made a mini fire to have just enough coals to cook over.
+With the found and foraged ingredients I wanted to make a pawpaw crescent roll over a campfire.
+To do so, I made a small fire to have just enough coals to cook over.
 The goal is to gently bake the crescent but not the pawpaw in a tinfoil pouch.
-A flip after 3 minutes and about 2 more minutes provided a delicious fruit filled pastry treat..
+A flipped it after 3 minutes and about 2 more minutes on the other side provided a delicious fruit filled pastry treat..